Everyone has the right to a safe, respectful and enjoyable aged care experience.

 Providers must act in a way that's respectful, kind and consistent with the Code.

-Aged care workers have the most contact with people receiving care.
-Their behaviour must always help the people they provide care for feel safe and supported.
+Aged care workers have the most contact with older people accessing funded aged care services.
+Their behaviour must always help older people they deliver care for feel safe and supported.

 They must always act in a way that's respectful, kind and consistent with the Code.